lipsia-fmri/lipsia/README.rst

 LIPSIA 3.1.1: fMRI analysis tools
 ======================================

-Lipsia is a collection of tools for the analysis of fMRI data.
-Its main focus is on new algorithms such as statistical inference (LISA), semi-blind machine learning (SML) and Eigenvector centrality mapping (ECM).
+Lipsia is a collection of tools for the analysis of functional magnetic resonance imaging (fMRI) data.

-The development of the Lipsia open access software package was financially supported by the Horizon 2020/CDS-QUAMRI/634541 project.
+Its primary focus lies in implementing novel algorithms, including laminar-specific fMRI analysis (cylarim), statistical inference (LISA), and Eigenvector centrality mapping (ECM).
-This support is gratefully acknowledged.
+Lipsia is designed with a focus on compactness and ease of installation, making it readily accessible for researchers to incorporate these advanced analysis methods into their workflows.

 Below, a brief description follows.
 For further details see `documentation`_.